schmuio/cryptography/README.md

 <br>

 ## Tests
 Best effort has been made the code to be covered with meantingful tests.
-In order the Google Cloud Platform KMS-based encryption tests (and functions) to work, one needs to create keys as described in the GCP [documentation](https://cloud.google.com/kms/docs/algorithms) - for symmetric encrypt/decrypt, asymmetric encrypt/decrypt and asymmetric sign/verify purposes and set their resource names to the environment variables TEST_GKMS_SYMMETRIC_ENCRYPTION_KEY_RESOURCE_NAME, TEST_GKMS_RSA_ENCRYPTION_PRIVATE_KEY_RESOURCE_NAME and TEST_GKMS_RSA_SIGN_PUBLIC_KEY_PEM.
+In order the Google Cloud Platform KMS-based encryption tests (and functions) to work, one needs to create keys as described in the GCP [documentation](https://cloud.google.com/kms/docs/algorithms) - for symmetric encrypt/decrypt, asymmetric encrypt/decrypt and asymmetric sign/verify purposes and set their resource names to the environment variables TEST_GKMS_SYMMETRIC_ENCRYPTION_KEY_RESOURCE_NAME, TEST_GKMS_RSA_ENCRYPTION_PRIVATE_KEY_RESOURCE_NAME, TEST_GKMS_RSA_SIGN_PRIVATE_KEY_RESOURCE_NAME and its respective public key stored as TEST_GKMS_RSA_SIGN_PUBLIC_KEY_PEM.
 If one intends to use only the native encryption functions please set DISABLE_GCP_TESTS to "1".

 <br>